An IEW Structure and Style for Students Review – From Doubt to Confidence (VI)

 What makes this IEW curriculum so special?
 Eight things I love about IEW as our homeschool writing curriculum

-I’m rarely impressed enough by a curriculum to say that I would blindly recommend it to anyone, but this is one of those rare curriculums that I absolutely urge you to try out.
+I’m rarely impressed enough by a curriculum to say that I would blindly recommend it to anyone, but this is one of those rare curricula that I absolutely urge you to try out.

 {Just a small note here: this is the ONLY homeschool curriculum program that I can firmly say we will be using until the end of high school without any regrets and doubts and that should account for something coming from an eclectic homeschooler.}